Chosing the Right Bluetooth Keyboard

 The good news is that Best Buy is starting to carry a wide assortment of keyboards and does carry most if not all of the Logitech Options along with the Zaggs.
 And, what Best Buy does not carry seems to be carried by Brookstone where I have seen many of the Belkins (pictured above) well as some of their Brookstone-branded units.

 Another cool keyboard I have run across is the Brydge.
-This keyboard completed funding on Kickstarter and with a projected delivery date of October 2012.
+You can find all the specs from here.
+This keyboard originally came out of a funding campaign on Kickstarter and delivered late in 2012.
 I am not sure how much I like the Brydge yet not having seen or interacted with the keyboard, but I can say that I am very intrigued.
 It appears to be a cross between clam-shell-like keyboard and the Logictech Ultrathin but without the limitations of each.
 May be an interesting option if you want the flexibility of multiple viewing angles, portability of a minimalist unit and the convenience of the Apple Smart Cover.

 What if you could have a keyboard that is there when you need it and out of the way when you don’t, that didn’t weigh anything nor take up any space when not in use, that was so small that it could stow away on the Apple Smart Cover?
 Sounds too good to be true, right?
 Well, it really isn’t…sort of.
 What I am describing is the someday to be released TouchFire, yet another KickStarter Project.
 This “keyboard” is a simple piece of silicone that sits on top of your iPad keyboard and provides just the type of tactile feel that the iPad screen keyboard is missing.
 I have to say that I love the idea of this product and would surely own one if it was actually available.
 Read here if you want to learn about why this excellent idea is still in “production”.